moritzploss/ex-patterns/README.md

 #### The [`suppose`](https://github.com/moritzploss/ex-patterns/#the-suppose-function-1) Function

-A control flow structure to leverage the power of pattern matching while coding for the happy path, similar to Elixir's `with ... do ... else ... end`.
+A control flow structure to leverage the power of pattern matching while coding for the happy path, similar to Elixir's `with`.
 Takes any number of clauses in the format `(pattern, function)` and checks if the return value of `function` matches `pattern`.
 Matches are piped through the `suppose` clauses until the `then` callback is reached.
 If anything goes wrong, control flow is handed over to the `otherwise` clause, which works like a `when` function.

 ```javascript
 import { suppose, then, otherwise, end, N, I, B, S, R } from 'ex-patterns';